allenai/satlas-super-resolution/README.md

 </p>

 The images adhere to the same Web-Mercator tile system as in [SatlasPretrain](https://github.com/allenai/satlas/blob/main/SatlasPretrain.md).

-There are two training sets: the full set, consisting of ~44million pairs and the urban set, with ~1.1 million pairs from locations within a 5km radius of cities in the USA with a population >= 50k.

-There is one small validation set consisting of 30 image pairs that were held out for qualitative assessment.

-Additionally, there is a test set containing eight 16x16 grids of Sentinel-2 tiles from interesting locations including Dry Tortugas National Park, Bolivia, France, South Africa, and Japan.

 ### NAIP
 The NAIP images included in this dataset are 25% of the original NAIP resolution.
 Each image is 128x128px.